 Eastern bluebirds hit record lows in the late 1960s, largely due to loss of habitat as forests were cut down.
 Today, many Americans have developed a renewed interest in helping them recover by building nestboxes for bluebirds and other birds that nest in tree cavities.
 Using nestboxes on the SERC campus, citizen scientists have collected data on bluebird populations since 2008.
 By comparing these data with temperature data from SERC's meteorological tower, they're attempting to discover if harsh, cold winters could be causing a drop in the number of bluebirds fledged each year.

-In the Urban Ecology Engagement Initiative, high school and middle school students and their teachers take part in monitoring the Anacostia watershed where they live.
+In the Urban Ecology Engagement Initiative, high school and middle school students and their teachers took part in monitoring the Anacostia watershed where they live.
 The Anacostia watershed has suffered from industrial pollution and sewage runoff for much of its recent history.
 By engaging students as citizen scientists, the Smithsonian is working to help restore the watershed and train the next generation to be stewards of the environment.
-Data they have collected in 2015 includes salinity, stream water temperature and air temperature.
+Data the students collected in 2015 includes salinity, stream water temperature and air temperature.